 The Project maintains a modest staff primarily composed of recent college graduates dedicated to our mission of voter education and candidate accountability.
 All staff commit to work through the next general election, at a minimal salary.
 The Project Vote Smart pledge, signed by all staff, commits individuals to absolute impartiality, respect and deference toward all citizens, and professional integrity.

 It is essential that all applicants believe in Project Vote Smart's mission.
 The contributions you make to your country and the extensive experience you gain will make it worthwhile.
 Project Vote Smart provides medical benefits, as well as the most extraordinary experience of your life!

 If you are interested in contributing to this effort, please send your cover letter, resume and three references to email@example.com for Research positions or firstname.lastname@example.org for other positions.
 Please indicate the position for which you are applying.

-Unless otherwise noted, all positions are at our Philipsburg, MT office.
+Unless otherwise noted, all positions are in Des Moines, IA, at our Drake University office.
 Project Vote Smart is an Equal Opportunity Employer.
 Please see our Equal Opportunity Policy for more details.

 Job Title: Research Associate

 Research Associates are the backbone of Vote Smart's efforts.
 Research Associates will be matched to assignments based on their demonstrated abilities and in accordance with the shifting needs of a growing, election-oriented organization.
 Exceptional applicants may find themselves with opportunities to help manage and develop program areas within months of their start date.

 Examples of programs that the researcher may be involved with are: